barrucadu/barrucadu.co.uk/index.markdown

  - Optimisation, as compiler optimisations typically stop as soon as **side-effects** are involved.

-I am currently working on testing and formal verification.
-After that, I plan to look into **supercompilation** of concurrent programs, aiming to execute as much of the computation at compile-time as possible.
+My recent work has been on systematic testing assuming a sequentially-consistent memory model, next I plan to move on to the issues of **relaxed memory** and testing non-synchronised primitives like **compare-and-swap**, used in the implementation of many modern concurrent algorithms.

 See my [publications](publications.html) and [CV](cv.pdf).